A new justice at the U.S. Supreme Court, and an Idaho wetlands case up first - NewsBreak

 On Friday, she took part in an investiture ceremony, which mirrors stylistic aspects of the swearing-in.
 The investiture, though, is purely symbolic.
 Jackson has been a member of the court since taking her oath of office.

-Although the event was only symbolic, President Joe Biden and a handful of top White House staff members, along with several members of Congress, including Rep. Hank Johnson of Lithonia and Sens.
-Amy Klobuchar of Minnesota and Cory Booker of New Jersey, all Democrats, attended the six-minute event.
+Although the event was only symbolic, President Biden and a handful of top White House staff members, along with several Democratic members of Congress attended the six-minute event.

-Booker, who is Black, brought tears to Jackson’s eyes at a fraught time in the confirmation hearing when he spoke of the importance of Jackson’s role in history and as a role model to young Black people.

 U.S. Sen. Ben Sasse, a Nebraska Republican who sits on the Judiciary Committee, was the only senator who voted against Jackson’s confirmation to attend Friday’s ceremony.
 His presence seemed intended to make a point about the need to respect institutions, even amid good-faith disagreement with individuals.